alexanto/dev-resources/interview/node.md

     5. The execution did not stop after the catch, but before the exception was handled, it continued, and a new, incremented value (2) is returned.
     6. The value is printed to the standard output.
     7. This line won't run, as there was no exception.

+* **What is REPL?
+What purpose it is used for?**

+    REPL stands for (READ, EVAL, PRINT, LOOP).
+Node js comes with bundled REPL environment.
+This allows for the easy creation of CLI (Command Line Interface) applications.